Khalife/ker-nel-experiments/README.md

 In particular, we invite reviewers to refer to the detailed comment section concerning our implementation of preprocessing, filtering and score features extraction.

-Though these modules were designed as one global routine for Named entity identification/linking problem, they are relatively independant.
+These modules were designed as one global routine for Named entity identification/linking problem, they are relatively independant though.

 [Some of these modules are compatible with Spark, please refer to comment section]